cake-tech/cakewallet-guides/docs/cake-pay/faq.md

 ---
 layout: default
-title: "Cake Pay Web"
+title: "FAQ"
 parent: Cake Pay
 ---

-# Cake Pay Web
+# FAQ

 ## Contacting Support

-If you need to contact Cake Pay support, please email [support@cakewallet.com](mailto:support@cakepay.com).
+If you need to contact Cake Pay support, please use the live chat from the website or within Cake Wallet.

-Please clearly indicate that the support request is related to Cake Pay Web.
+Alternatively you can email support requests to [support@cakepay.com](mailto:support@cakepay.com).

 YOU MUST CONTACT US FROM THE **SAME** EMAIL THAT YOU USED TO MAKE AN ACCOUNT.

 ## Refund Requests

-If you need to make a Cake Pay **Web** refund request, please email [support@cakepay.com](mailto:support@cakepay.com).
+If you need to make a Cake Pay refund request, please use the live chat from the website or within Cake Wallet.

+Alternatively, you can email refund requests to [support@cakepay.com](mailto:support@cakepay.com).

 Cake Pay support should reach out (only from an `@cakewallet.com` or `@cakepay.com` email address) if they need more information.
 Keep an eye on the email you used for Cake Pay.

-Cake Pay Web only issues refunds in select cases.
+Cake Pay only issues refunds in select cases.

 ## How long does it take to receive a gift card?

 Most merchant cards will arrive within 1 hour, but it can take 1 business day or longer in rare cases.
 Make sure to save your order ID to get faster support!

-## Can Cake Pay Web be used outside of the United States?
+## Can Cake Pay be used outside of the United States?

 Yes!
 Cake Pay supports dozens of countries, and the country can be changed from the dropdown on the left side of the website on https://buy.cakepay.com
 Please note the variety of cards and available stock will differ per country.